 When you’re trying to get more active and healthy, you want an accurate account of your steps to ensure you’re hitting your step goals.
 For Android Pacer users, this means ensuring that Pacer stays open and working in the background.
 If you’re missing steps or you notice steps aren’t being counted, it could be due to your Android power-saving settings.
 Android 9, in particular, has very aggressive power-saving settings that will prevent Pacer from getting most of your steps.
 Here’s how to update your settings so that Pacer works correctly on Android 9 (or other Android versions) and doesn’t miss a single step.

 Why does Pacer need to run in the background?

-Android phones generally don’t store motion data, which means that Pacer has to be running to log your steps in real-time.
-You don’t need Pacer to be live on your screen, but Pacer does have to be running in the background to count your steps.
+Android phones generally don’t store motion data on your phone, which means that Pacer has to be running to log your steps in real-time.
+You don’t need Pacer to be live and displayed on your screen, but Pacer does have to be running in the background to count your steps.
 If Pacer is disabled by your phone, steps will be lost during the time that Pacer isn’t able to run and check that motion information.

 Why does Pacer get shut down?

 The Android operating system has a power-saving system called Doze or Battery optimization, which limits battery use when your phone is in sleep mode.
 This is great in many cases, as you usually don’t need your social media apps running in the background 24/7.
 Unfortunately, Pacer does need to be active and count steps.

 This feature isn’t new to Android, but Android 9 is much more aggressive in limiting app usage in the background.
 If you stick with Android 9’s default settings, there is a good chance that Pacer will be shut down at some point and steps can be lost.
 Fortunately, you can adjust power-saving settings for individual apps like Pacer.
 Even if you’re not on Android 9, we recommend removing battery optimization for Pacer at least temporarily to test out how Pacer performs on your phone.
 You can always change the settings back at any time.